 Each season (or phase) of the transition process has its own signs, actions, and detours.
-This information gives you a map you can share with your clients to show them the way through their transition.
+This information gives you a map you can offer to your clients to show them the way through their transition.
 The visually memorable nature metaphors associated with each season are simple, powerful tools that give clients constant support and guidance through difficult times.

 Seasons of Change: Using Nature's Wisdom to Grow Through Life's Inevitable Ups and Downs, by Carol L. McClelland, PhD